neilspencer/University_Connecticut_Bayesians/README.md

-# University_Connecticut_Bayesians
+# University of Connecticut Bayesian Statistics Reading Group

-A repository to help organize the Bayesian Statistics Reading Group at University of Connecticut
+This is a repository to help organize the Bayesian Statistics Reading Group at University of Connecticut.
+It contains:

+- The presentation schedule
+- A list of suggested future papers